safe-global/safe-docs/README.md

 ## What is a Smart Account?

 A Smart Account is a fully customizable bank account.
-If you think of your regular bank account or crypto account, it uses key to sign transactions.
+If you think of your regular bank account or crypto account, it uses a key to sign transactions.
 This means that anyone with the key (password, private key) can sign anything and approve sending money out of your account.&#x20;

 Note:  A Smart Account is also known as a Smart Contract Account while the crypto account that uses a key to sign transactions is also known as an Externally Owned Account (EOA) or signing account.